anas-iqbal/pokemon-app/README.md

 generic exception handler class.

-Used bloc with cubit for state management, tried it for the first time so definately there could be room for improvments.
+Used bloc with cubit for state management, been using GetX, tried this for the first time so definately there could be room for improvments.